Wartime League

 The Wartime League was a football league competition held in England during World War II, which replaced the suspended Football League.
-The exclusion of the FA Cup in these years saw the creation of the Football League War Cup and it was a friendly championship.
+The exclusion of the FA Cup in these years saw the creation of the Football League War Cup.

 History

+The beginnings of wartime football during World War II

-Following the German invasion of Poland and subsequent declaration of war by Britain against Nazi Germany on 3 September 1939, the British government announced on 21 September 1939 that football games would continue but not under the divisions that the game traditionally held season to season.
-The Football League teams each played 2-3 League matches per division before it was abandoned.
-After a fifty-mile travelling limit was established, the Football Association divided the football league into separate regional leagues with reduced attendance numbers.
+The 1939–40 Football League season began as normal on 26 August 1939.
+Following the German invasion of Poland and subsequent declaration of war by Britain against Nazi Germany on 3 September 1939, football matches were halted.
+The Football League teams had each played two to three League matches per division, including a full matchday for the First Division on 2 September 1939.
+After the suspension of football, friendlies were quickly set up between regional teams.

+Decisions as to whether the game should go on were connected to debates about wartime morale as football had a positive effect on the well-being of the public.
+The Football Association had no clear precedent from World War I, as football had continued through the 1914/15 season.
+The British government announced on 21 September 1939 that football games would continue but not under the divisions that the game traditionally held season to season.
+Games began in October.

+The Football Association established a fifty-mile travelling limit.
+The Football League was separate regional leagues, flattening previous division statuses, with reduced attendance numbers.
 In the interests of public safety, the number of spectators allowed to attend these games was limited to 8,000.
 These arrangements were later revised, and clubs were allowed gates of 15,000 from tickets purchased on the day of the game through the turnstiles.

 Many footballers during this time left their careers to join the Territorial Army.
 Between September 1939 and the end of the war, 784 footballers joined in the war effort.
 91 men joined from Wolverhampton Wanderers, 76 from Liverpool, 65 from Huddersfield Town, 63 from Leicester City, 62 from Charlton, 55 from Preston North End, 52 from Burnley, 50 from Sheffield Wednesday, 44 from Chelsea, 41 each from Brentford and Southampton, Sunderland and West Ham United, and 1 from Norwich City.

+Because of the number of footballers who had joined the services, the FA introduced the guest player system.
+Service personnel and war workers regularly moved around and teams changed significantly week to week.
+Young and inexperienced players also got their chance to feature for local clubs due to the shortage of experienced players.